Starias22/Big-Data-News-Recommender/README.md

 #### Spark Cluster

-- Provides distributed processing power for the Spark processors.
+- Provides distributed processing power for the Spark processors and some consumers.

 #### Consumers